 6.33.2 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.33.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.33.5;

-Do not pointer-assign a pointer to a target if the pointer association might have a longer lifetime than the target or the target attribute of the target.
+Do not pointer-assign a pointer to a target if the pointer association might have a longer lifetime than the target or the target attribute of the target;

 Use allocatable variables in preference to pointers wherever they provide sufficient functionality.